UL Monroe vs. Arkansas State NCAA Football Odds, Plays and Insights | November 13, 2021

 UL Monroe Stats and Trends

-- The Warhawks have turned the ball over 11 times this season, one fewer than the Red Wolves have forced (12).
+- This year, the Warhawks have 11 turnovers, one fewer than the Red Wolves have takeaways (12).

 - Find the latest spread and moneyline odds for UL Monroe at SISportsbook.